Prince William & Kate Middleton Send Children To School Outside Of Palace, Following Princess Diana’s Lead

 — The Sun (@TheSun) September 13, 2018

 Diana did things like taking William and Harry to McDonald’s and amusement parks to give them a more normal life.
-Although there have been no reports of Prince William and Kate Middleton having such outings with their children so far, they are very hands-on parents by all accounts, with rules like no iPads and activities like family cooking and craft projects as recently reported by Inquisitr.
+Although there have been no reports of Prince William and Kate Middleton having such outings with their children so far, they are very hands-on parents by all accounts, with rules like no iPads and activities like family cooking and craft projects, as recently reported by the Inquisitr.

 Like Kate Middleton and Meghan Markle today, every aspect of Princess Diana’s appearance was scrutinized and reported on.
 She drew criticism for wearing dresses that fell a bit above her knee, a length deemed too short for a royal.
-She also dared to sport red nail polish instead of the pale pink shade preferred by the Queen and worn often by both Kate and Meghan.
+She also dared to sport red nail polish instead of the pale pink shade preferred by the queen and worn often by both Kate and Meghan.
 Regardless of, or perhaps because of, her tendency to break the rules now and then, people around the world fell in love with Princess Diana, and they have fallen in love with her children and their families.